1.6 Provisions, Contingent Liabilities and Contingent Assets, legal or constructive

 vi) nature of CSR activities : Educational & Medical

-vii) details of related party transactions : Nil NOTE - 41
+vii) details of related party transactions : Nil

-Additional Regulatory Requirements
+Note 43 Additional Regulatory Requirements

-(i) Loans and advances has not been granted to Related Parties during the year and there is no outstanding at the close of Financial Year.
+(i) Loans and advances has not been granted to Related Parties during the year and there is no outstanding at the close of Financial Year

-(ii) The Company does not have any work in progress.
+(ii) The Company does not have any work in progress

-(iii) The Company does not have any Intangible Assets under Development.
+(iii) The Company does not have any Intangible Assets under Development

-(iv) No proceeding have been initiated or pending against the Company for holding any Benami Property under the Benami Transactions(Prohibitions) Act 1988 and the rules made thereunder.
+(iv) No proceeding have been initiated or pending against the Company for holding any Benami Property under the Benami Transactions(Prohibitions) Act 1988 and the rules made thereunder

 (v) The Company is not declared as Willful Defaulter by any bank or financial institution or other Lender.

-(vi) No Scheme of Arrangement has been proposed by the Competent Authority in terms of Section 230 to Section 237 of the Companies Act, 2013.
+(Vi) No Scheme of Arrangement has been proposed by the Competent Authority in terms of Section 230 to Section 237 of the Companies Act, 2013.

-other sources or kind of funds) by the company to or in any other persons or entities, including foreign entities ("Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company ("Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+(vii) A. No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

 B. No funds have been received by the company from any persons or entities, including foreign entities (Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.